vishwakarma09/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

     _3 = ^timeinfofromseconds(%fulltime)

 it will start at `_3`.
-The items you get are: seconds, minutes, hours, date in month, month name, year, day name of week.
+The items you get are: seconds, minutes, hours, date in month, month name, year, day name of week, month index (jan==0), dayofweek index (sun==0).

 ### `^timetoseconds ( seconds minutes hours date-of-month month year )`